Chicago’s West Town/ Noble Sq./ Ukranian Village/Humboldt Park/ East Garfield Park Neighborhoods

 The neighborhood takes its name from Humboldt Park, a 207-acre park designed by William Le Baron Jenney and famed landscape designer Jens Jensen.

 The National Museum of Puerto Rican Arts & Culture is located in the park at 3015 W. Division.
 The building is located in the historic Humboldt Park Stables and Receptory from the late 1880s.
 In addition to art exhibitions NMPRAC offers hands-on arts and crafts workshops/classes in painting, drawing, sculpting, printmaking and photography.
 There are lectures on Puerto Rican culture plus the annual Barrio Arts Festival.
-This is a two-day community celebration featuring live performances by local musicians and poets, numerous art exhibits, workshops given by the exhibiting artists, and authentic Puerto Rican cuisine.
+This is a two-day community celebration in July featuring live performances by local musicians and poets, numerous art exhibits, workshops given by the exhibiting artists, and vendors selling authentic Puerto Rican cuisine.
+There are over 50 vendors showcasing unique art, clothing, home goods, jewelry, crafts, hats, artisan decorations and more.

 National Museum of Puerto Rican Arts & Culture